Jesmykel/Solutions_Architect_July2022/Week 5/LAB 1/README.md

 1. Create an Application Load Balancer

-To create your first load balancer, complete the following steps.
+To create your first load balancer, I completed the following steps.

 Prior to the stpes followed below, I created a vpc, with two public subnet in different avalability zone and launched an instance in this subnets.